Freemans: History

 Despite the staff count reducing to less than 300 by 1945, the 1950s was a period of boom for the mail order industry.
 New levels of disposable income as part of a "post-war" boom led to increased levels of consumerism and Freemans capitalised on this by producing a fully colourised 1000-page catalogue that was distributed by mail and featured a much wider range of products.
 The credit proposition was also giving Freemans a USP that wasn't available on the high street, and was also perhaps the primary reason catalogue shops such as Grattan, Littlewoods and Empire Stores did so well during this period.

 In 1963 Freemans PLC was floated on the stock market as it became a public limited company, and it installed its very first computer, being the first mail order company to do so.
-This was just one example of how Freemans built a name as the most pioneering mail order company in the UK, followed by the introduction of telephone ordering and digital catalogues.
+This was just one example of how Freemans built a name as the most pioneering mail order company in the UK, followed by the introduction of telephone ordering.

 Looking further afield, Freemans opened a new international division, with the aim to break into the worldwide marketplace.
 The venture eventually made Freemans one of the 140 recipients of the Queens Award for Export Achievement in 1995.

 In 1969 the company required more warehouse space and opened an automated distribution centre in Peterborough, England.
 It became the first company to post goods in plastic packaging and was also the first UK company to generate heat from waste packaging.

 Once again Freemans looked at an innovative way to progress its business as it introduced a telephone ordering service for its agents.
 This was further developed five years later as a telephone system was introduced to deal with both customer and agent queries.

 Tony Rampton, grandson of one of the founders, served Freemans as Managing Director (1964–1965), Chairman (1965–1984) and President (1984–1988).